 Despite the fact that the story is that of a typical Künstlerroman, with the triumph of the writing plot over the love plot, most Hebrew literary scholars chose to address "Ne'ima Sasson" as an Oedipal love story between a young student and the teacher she reveres.
-Thus, for example, Avraham Raz argues that the story deals with forbidden and impossible love finding its resolution in the alternative world of creativity,21 while Shalom Luria identifies "the love experience of an adolescent girl" as the main subject of the story.22 In 2006 the story was even included in a collection of Kahana-Carmon's love stories, Pgishah, hatsi pgishah (A Date, Half a Date), on the cover of which the editor, Menahem Peri, writes that these are "among the most beautiful love stories ever written in Hebrew literature."23
+Thus, for example, Avraham Raz argues that the story deals with forbidden and impossible love finding its resolution in the alternative world of creativity, while Shalom Luria identifies "the love experience of an adolescent girl" as the main subject of the story.
+In 2006 the story was even included in a collection of Kahana-Carmon's love stories, Pgishah, hatsi pgishah (A Date, Half a Date), on the cover of which the editor, Menahem Peri, writes that these are "among the most beautiful love stories ever written in Hebrew literature."

 Problems arising from description of the story as a Künstlerroman have filtered into more recent feminist studies of the novella.
-Lily Rattok, for example, writes that this is not a Künstlerroman in the usual sense, and even repeats earlier interpretations that "writing poems was for [Ne'ima Sasson] merely a means to express her love for her teacher Ezekiel."24 Even Yael Feldman, who paraphrased the title of Joyce's Portrait of the Artist as a Young Man in this connection, found it hard to allow the story to transcend (love) life in art, and argued that the protagonist learns "to distinguish between her creative talent and her immature, unrequited infatuation with her teacher."25 One exception is Hannah Naveh, who makes a general yet significant observation, that Ne'ima is reborn as an artist by the end of the story.
-However, Naveh does not elaborate on the poetic process that led up to this point.26 who "pushes Ne'ima to erotic awakening."
+Lily Rattok, for example, writes that this is not a Künstlerroman in the usual sense, and even repeats earlier interpretations that "writing poems was for [Ne'ima Sasson] merely a means to express her love for her teacher Ezekiel."
+Even Yael Feldman, who paraphrased the title of Joyce's Portrait of the Artist as a Young Man in this connection, found it hard to allow the story to transcend (love) life in art, and argued that the protagonist learns "to distinguish between her creative talent and her immature, unrequited infatuation with her teacher."
+One exception is Hannah Naveh, who makes a general yet significant observation, that Ne'ima is reborn as an artist by the end of the story.
+However, Naveh does not elaborate on the poetic process that led up to this point.

+In general, feminist readings referring to Ne'ima's relation to Ezekiel vary between two approaches.
+One pole, exemplified by Rattok, presents Ezekiel as a spiritual guide to whom Ne'ima turns out of "a fierce longing for purity."
+The seemingly opposite approach is suggested by Rivka Feldhay, who describes Ezekiel as a desirable man who is "all body" and who "pushes Ne'ima to erotic awakening."
 While these two readings appear to be contradictory, they actually both fit into the Oedipal narrative.
 The dialogue between Ezekiel and Ne'ima has been described in traditional discussions of the story, as well as in feminist criticism, as an Oedipal encounter between an authoritarian, patronizing father and a castrated daughter who longs for him.
 Nevertheless, in spite of these readings, which address the writing plot as a superfluous side product of the love story between Ne'ima and Ezekiel, an alternative literary initiation emerges from the story.
 Thus, Ne'ima's literary maturation is illustrated through the transition from longing for the father figure-as reflected in her early poetry-to a dialogic writing in prose, which reflects crossgender identification with a literary father who is being unmanned.